NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

 # Advanced Git Commands: Stash

 * `git stash`
- * Put current changes on a temporary stack.
+ * Put current changes on a temporary stack
  * Useful when changing branches (diff would not apply)
  * Use with care, pop changes immediately after changing back
  * Only local, not stored in the central repository